arianehanbi/databricks/README.md

 <br>

 # Create Table
-- Create table using the Parquet file format.
+- Create table using the Parquet file format. <br>
 **Parquet** is an open-source, column-based file format.
 You can specify how you want your table to be written with the USING keyword.
 ```
 CREATE TABLE People10M